highland/Garden-Show/README.md

  The replacement project will be written in python with a simple frontend.
- Uses flet for GUI, pickle for data persistence*, fpdf for report generation as Pdfs, and batch input of the schedule from a text file.
+ Uses flet for GUI, pickle for data persistence*, xlsxwriter for report generation as Excel spreadsheets, and batch input of the schedule from a text file.
 The awards to be presented in the show are defined in a .toml file.